 An accurate allergy diagnosis requires thorough physical examination including a complete clinical history.
 All other known causes of itching, such as parasites and infections, must be treated or ruled out before allergy can be diagnosed.

 When other triggers of the symptoms are ruled out, atopy is diagnosed.
-The next step is to perform an IgE serum test to identify which allergens are causing the allergic reaction.
-We provide the gold standard in allergy testing through the Next+ range of products.
-Next+ Serum Test is an innovative test that uses three proprietary monoclonal antibodies, plus CCD blockers, resulting in high specificity and sensitivity.
+The next step is to perform an IgE serum test to identify the responsible allergens.
+We provide the gold standard in allergy testing through the PAX® (Pet Allergy Xplorer) range of products.

-This is a fundamental step because without knowing which allergens are causing the problem, it is impossible to develop a tailored immunotherapy treatment or implement allergen-avoidance measures.Read more
+This is a fundamental step to develop a relevant immunotherapy treatment or implement allergen-avoidance measures.Read more

 Artuvetrin® Skin Test

-In addition to Next+, an intradermal skin test can also be performed.
+In addition to PAX®, an intradermal skin test can also be performed.
 Artuvetrin® Skin Test involves injecting small amounts of different allergens subcutaneously.

 It is then possible to evaluate whether or not a local reaction develops at the site of the injection.Read more